chef/automate/components/docs-chef-io/content/automate/postgres_upgrade.md

     identifier = "automate/configuring_automate/postgres_upgrade.md Automate External PostgreSQL Upgrade" weight = 10
 +++
+This guide covers upgrading services used by Chef Automate.

+## Migration Planning
+The upgrade process for PostgreSQL v9.6 to v13 requires a one-time downtime.
+The time depends on amount of data, machine resources and steps followed.\
+{{< note >}}
+While doing our testing, these steps were monitored:
+1) Vacuum all data in PostgreSQL v9.6
+2) pg_upgrade check
+3) pg_upgrade

+During our testing we found that for 2GB of data in PostgreSQL v9.6 it took 5 min of time to complete above steps.\
+This estimate is based on our non-production setup, please use these numbers as rough indicator on amount of downtime needed.
+{{< /note >}}

 ## Upgrade path for Chef Automate users on PostgreSQL v9.6
 1. Take backup of Chef automate - [Backup]({{< ref "backup.md" >}})